The Carmack Amendment: What Is It? Why Does It Matter?

-Today’s contribution is authored by Ms. Michelle Gerred, Esq., NCS Construction Services
+Today’s contribution is authored by Ms. Michelle Gerred, Esq., NCS Notice & Mechanic’s Lien and Collection Services

 Do you ship goods to your debtor?
 Are you a material supplier shipping materials to a jobsite?
 If you answered “yes” to either of these questions, then you may want to take a moment to learn more about the Carmack Amendment.

 The Carmack Amendment (not to be confused with Carmex, the lip balm) was enacted in 1906 after congress enacted the Interstate Commerce Act in 1887.
 Essentially the Interstate Commerce Act was an attempt to regulate interstate transportation and its subsequent amendment, Carmack, was the adoption of uniform guidelines used to determine who is liable for goods that are damaged during transit.

 The Carmack Amendment only covers actual damage to the shipped goods and does not provide protection against “consequential damages” or “liquidated damages” caused by the carrier.

 What are consequential damages?
 They are damages that are the consequence of the issue, such as delay.